Israel, Egypt meet over shaky Gaza truce | DW | 30.05.2021

 Parallel talks in Tel Aviv, Israel

-Meanwhile, Egypt's President Abdel Fattah el-Sissi sent the country's intelligence chief, Abbas Kamel, to Tel Aviv for talks with Prime Minister Benjamin Netanyahu and other Israeli officials.
+Meanwhile, Egyptian President Abdel Fattah el-Sissi sent the country's intelligence chief, Abbas Kamel, to Tel Aviv for talks with Prime Minister Benjamin Netanyahu and other Israeli officials.

 They will discuss consolidating the Gaza cease-fire and the latest developments in the Palestinian territories, the state-run MENA news agency reported.